AI Visibility

 • Query your brand name in ChatGPT, Perplexity, Claude, and Gemini

-• Document which sources are cited when discussing your industry
+• Document which sources are cited when AI discusses your industry

-• Check if competitors appear in AI responses where you don't
+• Check if competitors appear in AI responses where you do not

-• Review GA4 for AI bot traffic (ChatGPT-User, PerplexityBot, Claude-Web)
+• Review GA4 for AI bot traffic (ChatGPT-User, PerplexityBot, ClaudeBot, Applebot)

-• Note: LLMs cite only 2-7 domains per response, are you one of them?
+• Note: AI engines cite only 3–7 sources per response — determine whether you are one of them

-Key insight: The visibility gap between Google rankings and AI citations is where most optimization efforts fail.
-You can rank #1 on Google and still be invisible in AI search.
+Key insight: The visibility gap between Google rankings and AI citations is where most optimization fails.
+A brand can rank #1 on Google and still be invisible in AI search.
+The citation gap is structural, not algorithmic.

-This is where 90% of GEO guides fail.
+This is where most GEO guides fail.
 They focus on content optimization while ignoring the primary citation source.

 Checklist:

-• Secure coverage in publications AI engines trust (Forbes, TechCrunch, industry trades)
+• Secure coverage in publications AI engines trust (Forbes, TechCrunch, Wired, industry-specific trades)

-• Include quotable statistics and original data in press releases
+• Include quotable statistics and original data in pitches

 • Create newsworthy announcements that earn organic coverage

-• Track which earned placements appear in AI citations
+• Track which earned placements appear as AI citations

-• Prioritize publications that rank in the 2-7 domains AI engines cite
+• Prioritize publications that appear in the 3–7 citation slots AI engines use per response

-Key insight: You can't optimize your way into AI citations without authoritative sources citing you first.
+Key insight: Brands cannot optimize their way into AI citations without authoritative sources citing them first.
 Earned media is the prerequisite, not the add-on.
+Press releases grew 5x since July 2025, but still represent under 1% of total AI citations.

-Once you have earned media driving citations, optimize your owned content to maximize its citation potential.
+Once earned media drives citation authority, optimize owned content to maximize its citation potential across ChatGPT, Perplexity, Gemini, and Claude.

 Checklist:

-• Lead with direct answers in first 40-60 words of key pages
+• Lead with direct answers in the first 40–60 words of key pages

 • Maintain statistics density: 1 data point per 150–200 words